benbasson/basson-dot-at/content/blog/20160803-thinking-retrospectively.md

 I'm no fan of [forced group work][8], but regardless of how work was undertaken (individually or as part of a team), there's a huge amount of merit in reflecting on what you've achieved.
 However, in situations where forced group work has been *inflicted*, then it would make sense for retrospectives to be run on a regular basis.
 I would suggest that lecturers or PHD students run these sessions as facilitators to make sure that they happen, and to assist with sensible actions.

 Where work is performed individually, it's still reasonable for students to get together in groups to discuss how they're getting on.
-Again, this could be facilitated as above, but even if it's not, it's a useful thing to do.
+Again, this could be facilitated as above, but even if it's not, it's a useful thing to do independently.

 In addition, I would suggest that lecturers or mentoring PHD students could run mini retrospectives at the end of lab sessions to summarise the lesson and to get useful feedback for next time.
 Lab sessions themselves provide a chance for students to iteratively improve their understanding of a given topic, and it seems wasteful not to actually check this is happening as effectively as it could be.